-A tailored program of pro-rata requirements will be available for those deferring for part of the year, or when the deferral spans two CPD claim periods.
+A tailored program of pro-rata requirements will be available for those deferring for part of the year (minimum period is 3 months in total), or when the deferral spans two CPD claim periods.

 Applications should be made on the deferral form available on the College website.
 For any enquiries regarding exemptions, please contact the CPD Team via cpdhelp@ranzcp.org.